Ralim/IronOS/Documentation/DebugMenu.md

 ### Time

-This is just uptime, and shows how many deciseconds the unit has been powered for.
+This is just uptime; it shows how many deciseconds the unit has been powered for (600 ds = 1 minute).

 ### Move